Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 {.is-info}

 If you have any issues with this, do not hesitate to join our [support server](https://cakeybot.app/discord)!

+## Assign Servers
+Once you have created and setup the custom bot instance, you will need to assign it to the servers you plan to invite it to/configure it on.
+To assign the bot to a server follow these steps:
+1. Click the "Add Server" button under the "Applied Subscriptions" section
+2. Select the custom bot plan and the server you want to assign it to.
+3. Click "Add Server" button.
+4. Repeat for every server you want to use the custom bot in.

 ## Inviting Your Custom Bot
 1. On the Discord Developer dashbaord select your bot application